George Floyd: Memorials

-In August 2020, musician John Mellencamp released the song "A Pawn in the White Man's Game", a reworking of Bob Dylan's 1964 song "Only a Pawn in Their Game", which reflected on the killing of Civil Rights activist Medger Evers.
+In August 2020, musician John Mellencamp released the song "A Pawn in the White Man's Game", a reworking of Bob Dylan's 1964 song "Only a Pawn in Their Game", which reflected on the killing of Civil Rights activist Medgar Evers.
 Mellencamp's version featured new lyrics that reflected the racial conflicts in the U.S. that followed in the wake of Floyd's murder.
-Mellencamp also posted a video on YouTube which included a warning that it might be seen as "inappropriate for some viewers".
+Mellencamp also posted a video on YouTube, which included a warning that it might be seen as "inappropriate for some viewers".
 The video featured footage of protesters and police clashing violently in 2020 and 1968.
-YouTube eventually removed the video, claiming it violated their community guidelines.
+YouTube eventually removed the video, claiming it violated its community guidelines.

 On September 18, 2020, the Minneapolis City Council approved designating the section of Chicago Avenue between 37th and 39th Streets as George Perry Floyd Jr. Place, with a marker at the intersection with 38th Street where the incident took place.
 The intersection had been the location of a makeshift memorial that emerged the day after his murder.

 On October 6, 2020, Amnesty International delivered a letter with one million signatures from around the world to the US Attorney General William Barr to demand justice for George Floyd.
 The human rights advocacy group demanded that the police officers involved in the murder of George Floyd be held accountable.
-The NAACP, which has already published a criminal justice fact sheet, issued a statement voicing their support for the protests taking place demanding justice for George Floyd.
+The NAACP, which has already published a criminal justice fact sheet, issued a statement voicing its support for the protests taking place demanding justice for George Floyd.

 On May 21, 2021, Bridgett Floyd gave a $25,000 check from the George Floyd Memorial Foundation to Fayetteville State University in Fayetteville, North Carolina, to be used for scholarships.
 On the same day, the city declared May 25 George Floyd Jr. Day.

 After Floyd's murder, a petition was started on the public benefit corporation website Change.org, asking for "Justice for George Floyd".
 The petition quickly gathered more signatures than any other petition that had been placed on the site, amounting to roughly five million in the first few days.
 The petition was considered a "success" with the sentencing of Derek Chauvin.
 At the time that the petition was closed to new signers, it had attained close to twenty million signatures.